Termination of Parental Rights (TPR)

 If your children are members of an American Indian tribe or eligible for tribal membership, the rules about termination are different because of the Indian Child Welfare Act (ICWA).

 The ICWA says that a court can’t terminate your parental rights unless a tribal representative or a tribal liaison is at your hearing or has filed a Qualified Witness Expert Affidavit and agrees to the termination.
 In order to terminate your parental rights the judge must be convinced “beyond a reasonable doubt” that letting your children stay with you is “likely to result in serious emotional or physical damage.”
 This means that the judge can’t take away your parental rights unless they are completely sure that letting you keep them will hurt your children.
 See our fact sheet, Your Rights Under the Indian Child Welfare Act.

 For more information contact the ICWA Law Center at 1-866-879-0123 or visit their website at http://www.icwlc.org.

 Usually the county must offer services to help you take care of the issues that led to placement in foster care.
 You may hear the Judge, or the social worker refer to this as “making reasonable efforts” or, in the case of a child covered by the Indian Child Welfare Act, “making active efforts.”

-If your child is in foster care, the court has to have a review hearing within 90 days.
-This hearing is to review your progress on your case plan.
+If your child is in foster care, the court has to have a review hearing within 6 months to review your progress on your case plan.

 BUT, if you have been working on your case plan and visiting your child, the court can give you an extra 6 months to complete your case plan before the hearing.
 After that hearing, the court may order the county to file a permanency petition.